ProgrammerYousuf/Password-Manager/README.md

-# Password Manager
+# Password_Manager

-UI is design with tailwind css or some basic css

-Use React js , Express Js to make this project

-Icons from LordIcons

-Save Password In Mongodb
+This is a simple password manager built with React js and Express js.

+## Features

+- Add new passwords
+- Delete passwords
+- View passwords
+- Edit passwords

-##
+## Installation

-#### Design By Programmer-Yousuf
+1. Clone the repository
+2. Run `npm install`
+3. Run `npm start`